Knight Pianos

 The Knight name and designs were then acquired by Whelpdale, Maxwell & Codd Ltd, makers of the Welmar piano.
 Whelpdale continued to make Knight K10 pianos, albeit very few of them, alongside their own pianos using the original strung back design.
+Welmar supplied the baby-grand piano on board the Royal Yacht Britannia.

 The Welmar company, unable to compete with the prices of the ever more common imported pianos from the Far East, closed down in 2003.

 Some Chinese-made Knight pianos were imported into the UK, but production was short-lived.
 Although bearing the Knight name, these imported pianos share no resemblance to the original Knight pianos, or those made by Bentley and Whelpdale.